HatcherDX/dx-engine/README.md

 Hatcher is engineered for **uncompromising cross-platform reliability.** Our sophisticated hybrid testing strategy and multi-job CI/CD pipeline guarantee that every critical component is rigorously validated on **macOS, Linux, and Windows** with every commit.
 We don't just hope it works everywhere; **we prove it.**

 _We currently offer experimental **Nightly Builds** for all platforms.
 As we approach our v1.0, we will begin publishing official, stable releases._

-## More Than an IDE: Your Productivity Anchor

-Hatcher isn't just another AI-powered editor.
-It's designed as your **productivity anchor** – a command center that protects your flow state from the relentless stream of digital distractions that plague modern development.

-Every design choice, from our intentionally bold interface to our focused feature set, serves a single purpose: **minimizing cognitive friction**.
-When Slack notifications pull your attention, when emails demand immediate response, when the chaos of modern work threatens to fragment your focus – Hatcher acts as a visual beacon, instantly reconnecting you to your code and your flow.

-We believe that in an attention-fractured world, the most revolutionary IDE isn't the one with the most features – it's the one that helps you remember what truly matters: **the code, the problem, and the elegant solution waiting to emerge**.

 ## Our Open Core Pact